usernamehw/vscode-commands/README.md

         "name": "watch",
         "reveal": true,
-        "waitForExit": false,// will wait for terminal to exit before running next command
+        "waitForExit": false,// will wait for terminal to exit before running next command "reuse": false,// reuse first terminal with same specified name (or create new if none exist)
         // "cwd": "",
     },
 },